hohkfuyuhi/hohkfuyuhi.github.io/README.md

 # portfolio patch notes
 _____
+**VER 0.7.4 | 09/01/20**
+- *bugfixes*
+  1. fixed a bug where fonts were not being applied correctly
+  2. fixed a bug where scripts were not loading correctly
+- *changes*
+  1. changed media queries for gooey menu
+- *quality of life*
+  1. shifted all script code from head to right before end of body
+  2. cleaned up the order of css precedence
+_____
 **VER 0.7.3 | 08/01/20**
 - *bugfixes*
   1. fixed a bug where certain elements appeared off screen